 Forward SSH traffic

 You can forward any traffic from the VPS to your private server.
-In this section I show you how to forward SSH traffic.
-The Lightsail VPS already utilizes port 22 for its own SSH server so we choose another port (22222) and forward packets to this port to the other side of the VPN.
+In this section, I show you how to forward SSH traffic.
+The Lightsail VPS already utilizes port 22 for its SSH server, so we choose another port (22222) and forward packets to this port to the other side of the VPN.

 Make sure that you open the port in the firewall.
 Then add the following rules.
-The PREROUTING rule in this example not not only changes the destination address but also the port from 22222 to 22, because SSH on the Raspberry Pi is listening on port 22.
+The PREROUTING rule in this example changes the destination address and the port from 22222 to 22 because the SSH server on the Raspberry Pi is listening on port 22.

 sudo iptables -A FORWARD -i eth0 -o wg0 -p tcp --syn --dport 22 -m conntrack --ctstate NEW -j ACCEPT sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 22222 -j DNAT --to-destination 192.168.4.2:22 sudo iptables -t nat -A POSTROUTING -o wg0 -p tcp --dport 22 -d 192.168.4.2 -j SNAT --to-source 192.168.4.1